William N. Schoenfeld

+William Nathan Schoenfeld graduated from the College of the City of New York in 1937 and earned an MA in 1939 and a Ph.D. at Columbia in 1942.
+Although he was a Chemistry major as an undergraduate, he took courses in physics, biology, mathematics, and geology.
+With the help of the various courses, Schoenfeld was able to build a solid foundation for his approach to analyzing behavior using the scientific method.
+In 1937, Schoenfeld was the only student to graduate with a psychology degree and receive a Bachelor of Science degree.

-William Nathan Schoenfeld graduated from the College of the City of New York in 1937 and earned the Ph.D. at Columbia in 1942.
-He became a lecturer in psychology at Columbia that year, an instructor in 1946, associate professor in 1952 and full professor in 1958.
-He joined the faculty of Queens College of the City University of New York in 1966, became chairman of the psychology department and was named a professor emeritus in 1983.
-Later he taught in the psychology department of the Hebrew University in Jerusalem and at universities in Mexico, Venezuela and Brasil.
+Schoenfeld became a lecturer in psychology at Columbia in 1942, an instructor in 1946, associate professor in 1952 and a full professor in 1958.
+He joined the faculty of Queens College of the City University of New York in 1966, to become the chairman of the psychology department and was named a professor emeritus in 1983.
+Later he taught in the psychology department of the Hebrew University in Jerusalem and at universities in Mexico, Venezuela and Brazil.
 He was awarded an honorary degree by the University of Guadalajara in Mexico.

-Among his books were: The Theory of Reinforcement Schedules (1970), Stimulus Schedules (1972) and Religion and Human Behavior (1993).
+Throughout his career, he wrote or contributed to over 100 publications of learning theory such as: The Theory of Reinforcement Schedules (1970), Stimulus Schedules (1972) and Religion and Human Behavior (1993).
+Schoenfeld also published an article in 1941 called Psychological Review while he was an undergraduate at Columbia University.
+After publishing the Psychological Review, Schoenfeld was acknowledged as one of the most distinguished theorists of psychology.

 He was president of the division of the analysis of behavior of the American Psychological Association and president of the Eastern Psychological Association (1972–1973) and the Pavlovian Society of North America.
-He was an editor of the Journal of Comparative and Physiological Psychology, the Journal of the Experimental Analysis of Behavior and Conditional Reflex.
+He was an editor of the Journal of Comparative and Physiological Psychology and Conditional Reflex.
+He was also one of the major contributors to the founding of the Journal of the Experimental Analysis of Behavior.